Visyond/website-hugo/site/content/pricings/new-pricing-page.md

       subTitleList: Get everything Visyond has to offer without any limitations.
       title: Complete
       url: ''
-    - BeforeBulletPoints: 'Select what you need:&nbsp;'
+    - BeforeBulletPoints: 'Select what you need:'
       PricePrimary: From $25
       PricePrimaryPeriod: user/month
       PriceSecondary: depends on the features you pick